Fraser Basin Council

 BC Floodplain Mapping Projects

-The Province of BC is seeking to create high-quality floodplain maps for BC communities that are exposed to riverine, lakeshore and/or coastal flood hazards.
+The Province of BC is supporting the development of high-quality floodplain maps for BC communities that are exposed to riverine, lakeshore and/or coastal flood hazards.

 Floodplain mapping project